 This article explains safe ways to prepare and store food to prevent food poisoning.
-It includes tips about what foods to avoid, eating out, and traveling.
+It includes tips about what foods to avoid, eating outside of your home, such as at restaurants, and traveling.

 TIPS FOR COOKING OR PREPARING FOOD:

 - Carefully wash your hands before preparing or serving food.